Moshe Wallach: Jerusalem personality

 Wallach became a well-known and respected personality in Jerusalem.
 He was invited to every political and diplomatic reception that took place during the Ottoman and British Mandate periods.
 The British Governor of Jerusalem Ronald Storrs was a personal friend of Wallach's; he expedited the doctor's request for the annual delivery of matzos to the hospital for the Passover holiday.
 Wallach was also close to leaders of the Old Yishuv, including Rabbi Yosef Chaim Sonnenfeld.
-He was a personal friend of Rabbi Jacob Israël de Haan, a political spokesman for the Haredi community in Jerusalem who was assassinated in 1924 just outside Shaare Zedek Hospital as he was returning to the hospital synagogue for evening prayers.
+He was a personal friend of Jacob Israël de Haan, a political spokesman for the Haredi community in Jerusalem who was assassinated in 1924 just outside Shaare Zedek Hospital as he was returning to the hospital synagogue for evening prayers.

-Wallach was the personal physician of many Torah leaders of the Old Yishuv, among them Rabbi Chaim Hezekiah Medini (the Sdei Chemed), whom he treated in Hebron, Rabbi Yosef Chaim Sonnenfeld, Rav of Jerusalem, Rabbi Yosef Tzvi Dushinsky, the first Dushinsky Rebbe, and Rabbi Solomon Eliezer Alfandari, who lived in the Ruchama neighborhood (today Mekor Baruch).
+Wallach was the personal physician of many Torah leaders of the Old Yishuv, among them Rabbi Chaim Hezekiah Medini, whom he treated in Hebron, Rabbi Yosef Chaim Sonnenfeld, Rav of Jerusalem, Rabbi Yosef Tzvi Dushinsky, the first Dushinsky Rebbe, and Rabbi Solomon Eliezer Alfandari, who lived in the Ruchama neighborhood (today Mekor Baruch).
 He also treated King Abdullah I of Jordan.

-Another Torah Leader whom Wallach had the merit to treat was the Previous Lubavitcher Rebbe, [Rabbi Yosef Yitzchak Schneersohn].
-The Rebbe writes in a letter dated 21 Elul 5689 (= 26 September 1929), "When the saddenning news of the pogroms in Israel (Hebron Massacre) (may it be rebuilt and reestablished speedily in our days amen) reached me, travelling from Alexandria to Trieste, Sunday, week of Torah Portion "Eikev" [= August 18 in 1929] I became sick with a sickness of the kidneys as a result of the great grief and aggravation, and thank G-d, the precious, wise, well known, truly G-d fearing, Dr. Wallach (may he live), was together with me, and applied treatments to alleviate my aches..."
+Wallach also treated the previous Lubavitcher Rebbe, Rabbi Yosef Yitzchak Schneersohn.
 The Rebbe had suffered a kidney attack, and Wallach was aboard and treated him and cared for him until he regained his strength.
-Soon after, he approached Rabbi Schneersohn to request a manner of penance ("kapparah").
-When asked for what, he replied, "since the Rebbe, a Jewish leader, needed by many, must be in full health, it would be impossible for him to become unwell (i.e. God would not allow such a thing) if not for the presence of a doctor in which case he would not have access to the necessary medical care.
-If so, my presence aboard the ship, made it possible for the Rebbe to experience pain."
+Soon after, Wallach approached Rabbi Schneersohn to request a manner of penance ("kapparah").
+When asked for what, he replied that his presence caused the Rabbi's illness, given that God would not have allowed such an important leader needed by all Jews to become seriously ill without a doctor nearby.
 The Rebbe recounted this incident to his son-in-law, Rabbi Menachem Mendel Schneerson, who in turn recounted it in a public talk in 1987, as an example of true humility and contriteness.